RobertPastor/calculator/README.md

 The initialization part, the one responsible for loading dynamically the antlr4 environment, is added to the worker and triggered once.

 ## Antlr4 initialization within the worker

 The following code is the antlr4 initialization code that sits inside the worker.
 It is called once at worker initialization.

-## Antlr4 Initialization

 In the following code, please note that the initialization function is self-invoking.
 It will be run only once at startup.
 We use the requirePath feature of the Smoothie require module loader to take into account our static javascript folder in the code tree.
 Finally we use the window.location.origin to get the site http address.
-This should work either with the localhost and inside the target heroku server.
+This should retrieve either with the localhost and inside the target heroku server.

 ```